Le MSc2 Tourism Marketing & Hospitality Management répond à ces nouveaux enjeux et attentes spécifiques du marché.

 Holders of a BAC+3 can apply for thefirstyear of the MSc, and holders of a BAC+4 can apply directly for the second year.

-This 1 or 2 year course aims to :
+The objectives of this 1 or 2 year course are to:

 - Knowing how to identify the main components of a market in order to be able to determine the marketing and commercial objectives to be reached in the context of the implementation of event marketing actions, and to evaluate and implement the strategy to achieve them